I honestly don’t know how to tell you this, but, well…I sprung a leak in my apartment.

 “You need to have the place smudged, or blessed by a priest, or something,” a friend said.
 Well, actually, several friends said that.
 But, I don’t know, you’d think all that water would have baptized the place by now.

-As you can imagine, I’m completely emotionally spent after the last fiasco, so there were no tears.
+As you can imagine, I’m completely emotionally spent after the last fiasco, so there were no tears, my eyes the only things that were dry.
 I couldn’t muster anything more than resigned shrugging.
 “Whatever,” I kept saying, like a mantra.
 Whatever.
 Whatever.
 “Whatever,” I said as the plumber and his assistant smashed through my bathroom tile and opened my walls to search for the source of the leak.
 “Whatever,” I said as they pulled out my defective leaking toilet, forcing me leave my apartment again and stay with a friend.
 Whatever.
 What can a girl do?
 This is life in Paris, where things are old, and decaying, and leaky.

 Turns out that my problem might have had a lot to do with the fact that I was unable to live in my place for two years thanks to my neighbor’s leak, a leak he refused to repair until I got a lawyer.
 Disuse is death for plumbing, apparently.
 Washers dry up, calcium builds up—and pop!
 You’re mopping up a flood.
 Or in my case, piling heavy books on top of your bowing parquet floor.